sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 The purpose of our promotion philosophy is to support the growth & advancement of Teammates, in alignment with our values.
 Sourcegraph’s success is fueled by our incredible Teammates, which is why we foster a culture of continuous growth and accelerate opportunities to level up.

 Promotion decisions are calibrated based on a Teammate’s achievements, execution at a higher job scope, and values alignment.
-The People Partner and Leadership Team are responsible for calibrating promotion nominations, in alignment with our Impact Review process and bi-annual promotion cadence.
+The People Partner and Leadership Team are responsible for calibrating promotion nominations, in alignment with our Impact Review process and annual promotion cadence.

 Our Teammates can pursue promotion opportunities in two ways: